Bolton Point

 Bolton Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No infrastructure changes are anticipated in this area as AreaSearch has identified no projects that could impact it.
-Key initiatives include the 114-120 Cary Street Mixed Use Development, 136-138 Brighton Avenue Apartment Development, Rathmines Park Transformation, and Costco Lake Macquarie Warehouse.
+No infrastructure changes are anticipated in this area as AreaSearch has identified zero projects likely to impact it.
+Key initiatives include 114-120 Cary Street Mixed Use Development, 136-138 Brighton Avenue Apartment Development, Rathmines Park Transformation, and Costco Lake Macquarie Warehouse.

 Professional plan users can use the search below to filter and access additional projects.